Scheme+ is an extension of the syntax of the Scheme language.

 Examples:

-and here is the source code of this recursive macro defined with an accumulator:
+and here is the source code of this recursive macro defined with

-a few others special forms simplifying the LETs (but still obsolete in my opinion):
+a few others special forms simplifying the LETs (but still obsolete in my

 Github web site technology force me to convert this page in Github Markup